TechnoGuru / Maintenance Health Check

 How long does the check take to fill?

 Three to five minutes if you know the building.
-The output is a verdict — tune-up, audit or AMC — and the reasoning behind it.
+The output is a lifecycle posture verdict — stable / tune-up / structured audit / urgent intervention — and the reasoning behind it.
 We follow up with a written quote within two working days.

 Will you replace failing kit, or only service it?